BanForFun/react-select-table/README.md

 * `Home` to select the first item
 * `End` to select the last item

+### Browser compatibility

+Note: This package is primarily designed for electron apps.
+Compatibility and performance with non chromium-based browsers is not guaranteed.

+Known problems:

+* Firefox desktop: Drag-selection performance is not great when working with many rows
+* Firefox mobile: Drag selection doesn't work at all
+* Chromium based browsers: Having the developer tools open, makes drag selection very laggy

 ## Version 5.0.0

 ### [Developer changes](./docs/changes.md)

+This time I tried my hardest to fix all the problems, so fingers-crossed, this is the last major release.

 ### End user changes